 Create desktop shortcut to open Windows Store apps

 To create a desktop shortcut for Windows Store apps, you can also use this PowerShell Script

-Once you have downloaded it, open Windows PowerShell and follow the instructions given there.
+Once you have downloaded it, open Windows PowerShell and follow the instructions.

-After you have carried out the easy-to-understand instructions, you will see a desktop shortcut created as shown in the image.
+After you have completed the easy-to-understand instructions, you will see a desktop shortcut created as shown in the image.
 You can also pin it to your Windows 8 taskbar.

 Visit TechNet here to download the Create Windows Apps Shortcut To Desktop (PowerShell) file.